open-xchange/appsuite-frontend/documentation/customize/action.md

 source: http://oxpedia.org/wiki/index.php?title=AppSuite:Files_App_Actions
 ---

-# Examples
+For details about actions and links please refer to the main [action article](TODO).

-## Adding actions to the files detail area
+# Adding actions to the files detail area

+Creating a new action is pretty straight forward.
+Just create a new Action and give it a unique name (internally we use slashes to indicate a module hierarchy, so names are inherently unique) and provide a few options.

-To add an action to the files app detail area the extensionpoint _io.ox/files/links/inline_ is used.
+To add an action to the drive app file detail area the extension point _io.ox/files/links/inline_ is used.

 Use the Link pattern in _io.ox/core/extPatterns/links.js_ to extend this point.